barteqcz/NanoRDS/README.md

 ```
 ### Tweaking the features

-In case you want the program to use RBDS, take a look into the *Makefile* file.
+In case you want the program to use RBDS, or if you want it to not use Stereo encoder, take a look into the *Makefile* file.
 There you will find descriptions.<br>
 RDBS is disabled by default, but Stereo is enabled by default.

 ### Compilation